Harvey Elliott signs first professional contract with Liverpool | Goal.com

 Harvey Elliott signs first professional contract with Liverpool

+The 17-year-old joined Liverpool from Fulham last summer, and has since appeared in eight games across all competitions for the club.

+His latest outing came in a meeting with Crystal Palace at Anfield on June 24, when he was introduced as a second-half substitute during the Reds' 4-0 victory.

-The 17-year-old expressed his delight after the announcement was made on Monday, telling the Reds' official website: “I think since the first day I've walked in, it's been an indescribable journey so far.
+The midfielder expressed his delight after the announcement was made on Monday, telling the Reds' official website: “I think since the first day I've walked in, it's been an indescribable journey so far.

 “I think now to top it off with my first professional contract is a dream come true for me and my family.